 The boat hits a wave, and suddenly, we’re airborne.
 Everyone gasps in unison, grasping for whatever they can hold onto.
 The boat tips to the right, and finally, lands back on the water evening itself out.
 We all brace ourselves for the next wave, and when it comes, it’s even bigger than the last.
 This is not what I signed up for.
 I look at my mom, who hates the water, and she looks miserable.
-We’d expected a nice calm boat ride to some shallow water.
+We’d expected a nice calm boat ride to some shallow water when we signed up to go snorkeling in Nusa Lembongan.
 We had not anticipated flying through the ocean on a tiny boat.
 We hit another wave, projecting the boat even higher into the air.
-Holy shit.
+Oh my god.

 We start to slow down, and I can see other boats bobbing up and down in the distance.
 As we get closer, I realize (to my horror) that people are in the water.
 We’ve arrived at the coveted Manta Bay where we are supposed to jump in and see manta ray.
 All I see are giant waves and boats bouncing dangerously close to the swimmers.
 I’ve never snorkeled before.
 Every photo I’ve ever seen is of people in crystal clear water just floating calmly while looking down.
 This looked like a scene from a perfect storm.
 I’m actually scared to get in, and I can feel my chest tightening.